 - Inspector is the web-based application that will be used in Alaska to complete and certify fire reports.
 Most of the data will have been entered in upstream applications such as IFM and WildCAD so Inspector is used to review that data, add/edit information to complete all required data fields, and certify the report. - Survey123 can be used to initiate a fire report in areas where a Computer Aided Dispatch (CAD) is not used or is otherwise unavailable.
-Within Alaska, all Protecting Agencies will initiate fire reports within a CAD system, and Survey 123 will not be used.

-• Collector can be used on a GPS-enabled cell phone or tablet to capture a perimeter for any incident reported through IRWIN.
-All fire perimeters in Alaska will be captured using existing GIS processes, not the InForm Map in Collector.
+Within Alaska, all Protecting Agencies will initiate fire reports within a CAD system, and Survey 123 will not be used. - Collector can be used on a GPS-enabled cell phone or tablet to capture a perimeter for any incident reported through IRWIN.
+For all systems to reflect consistent perimeter data, any perimeters collected in this manner must be properly attributed in the National Incident Feature Service, and AFS GIS must be notified.

-Once a fire is called out, within 15 days, the Protecting Agency will review and update the report within Inspector and ensure that the final perimeter for fires larger than 10 acres has been loaded into the National Incident Feature Service (NIFS).
-Once the report is complete and ready for Certification, the Protecting Agency will notify all affected Jurisdictions and provide a copy of dispatch fire documentation for review (WildCAD Incident Card or IFM Final Fire Report).
-For fires within State or Forest protection on DOI or ANCSA lands, the designated AFS DM 620 representative will be notified as well.
+Within 15 days of a fire being called out or declared a false alarm, the Protecting Agency will review and update the report within Inspector.
+Final perimeter for fires larger than 10 acres will be loaded into the National Incident Feature Service (NIFS) within 15 days of being called out.
+Once the report is complete and ready for Certification, the Protecting Agency will notify all affected Jurisdictions and provide a copy of dispatch fire/false alarm documentation for review (WildCAD Incident Card or IFM Final Fire Report).
+For fires/false alarms within State or Forest protection on DOI or ANCSA lands, the designated AFS DM 620 representative will be notified as well.